Kristoffer/Kristoffer/CV.md

 ### Kristoffer's CV

-A CV Haiku poem:
+A CV Haiku:

 Change is Faster than Ever, and Will Never Again Be This Slow

-if nothing is here by now, it probably never will
+if Nothing is Here by Now, it Probably Never Will

 until then you can find me on [LinkedIn](https://linkedin.com/in/ultraslice)